Generator coordinate method for nuclear octupole excitations: status and perspectives: Summary and perspectives

 Octupole deformation enriches the structure of atomic nuclei by introducing novel collective excitation modes, the description of which has garnered significant attention in the pursuit of a profound microscopic theory.
 In this review, we introduce the symmetry-projected generator coordinate method (SPGCM) for studying nuclear octupole collective motions.
 This method is based on reference states with different reflection-asymmetric shapes obtained from self-consistent mean-field calculations.
 The success of SPGCM has been demonstrated through applications to phenomena such as nucleon clustering in light nuclei, and the phase transition from octupole vibrations to rotational motions in heavy nuclei.
 The SPGCM has also provided important inputs to understand structure of hypernuclei and sub-barrier fusion reactions.

 The atoms with octupole-shaped odd-mass nuclei has been of great experimental interest to search for permanent atomic electric dipole moments, as the signal is proportional to nuclear Schiff moment which could be enhanced by several orders of magnitude if the nuclei possess intrinsic octupole deformation.
 We have reviewed the current status of studies on nuclear Schiff moments.
 Significant discrepancies in nuclear Schiff moments among different phenomenological nuclear models and the impact of these uncertainties on the determination of the low energy constants of PT-violating nucleon-nucleon interactions have been discussed in detail.
 Given the success of the SPGCM discussed above, we have shown the great potential for extending this framework to study the low-lying states of odd-mass nuclei and nuclear Schiff moments with octupole deformation, even though numerous challenges need to be overcome.
-The combination of SPGCM with modern nuclear EDFs, or with the ab initio method of in-medium similarity renormalization group starting from nuclear interactions derived from chiral effective field theory, will offer a compelling approach for determining nuclear Schiff moments in the future.
+The combination of SPGCM with modern nuclear EDFs, especially the CDFT where the parameters of the time-odd currents (important for odd-mass and rotating nuclei) share the same coupling constants with those of time-even densities, or with the ab initio method of in-medium similarity renormalization group starting from nuclear interactions derived from chiral effective field theory, will offer a compelling approach for determining nuclear Schiff moments in the future.